 Pavilion functions as a venue for special occasions for 10,000 php.
 But when not rented, it serves as day tour guests’ temporary shelter (open cottages will be built soon according to the owner).

 Grillers are available for rent for 250/stay.
 Bringing food supplies is allowed.
 There’s no corkage fee.
-The resort is quite far from the market so it is advisable to bring everything you need before going to the resort.
+The beach resort is quite far from the market so it is advisable to bring everything you need before going to the resort.

 Good news for volleyball fanatics as staying in IFDPR includes free use of volleyball.